PNNL-CompBio/srpAnalytics/README.md

 The analytics pipeline was built with a module architecture stored in series of docker images to enable the pipeline to be processed in individual stages.
 Currently there are five modules:
 1. dbSchema: This module validates files when they are input into system and when they are pushed to the database to ensure they align to expected schemas.
 2. zfBmd: This module processes the zebrafsih benchmark dose data to assess the endpoints described below.
+3. zfExp: This module formats gene expression data
-3. bmd2Samps: This module combines existing zebrafish data with new data from the `zfBmd` module and also integratees environmental sample information
+4. bmd2Samps: This module combines existing zebrafish data with new data from the `zfBmd` module and also integratees environmental sample information
-4. exposome: This module pulls exposome data and creates an outputed file
+5. exposome: This module pulls exposome data and creates an outputed file

 A depiction of the framework is shown below: